Suresoft-GLaDOS/bugscpp/README.md

 > d++ build -p libsndfile -n 1 --buggy -t x:\workspace\libsndfile_buggy_1
 ```

-#### build-cov
+#### coverage

-For some reasons, if you want to build a target project with code coverage measurement features you can use the 'build-cov' command like this(just change 'build' to 'build-cov'):
+For some reasons, if you want to build a target project with code coverage measurement features you can use the 'build-cov' command like this(just change 'build' to 'coverage'):

 ```console
 > d++ coverage -p libsndfile -n 1 --buggy -t x:\workspace\libsndfile_buggy_1